Grand Rapids, MN 55744

 Hunters, trappers and wildlife watchers in Itasca County benefit from the work of the Minnesota Department of Natural Resources' Grand Rapids area wildlife staff.

-Acting area Supervisor Mark Spoden and two full-time staff oversee an area that includes 2 million acres of public and private land.
+Assistant Area Managers Mark Spoden and Jessica Holmes oversee an area that includes 2 million acres of public and private land.
 These lands include 15 state Wildlife Management Areas totaling 27,000 acres, seven state game refuges and five designated waterfowl and feeding resting areas.

 The Grand Rapids staff also works extensively with forest managers.
 This includes wildlife-related collaborations on 469,000 acres of state forest, 514,000 acres of Chippewa National Forest and 361,845 acres of Itasca and Cass County tax-forfeited land.